Z3NTL3/ProxyBeast/README.md

 Install Go `minimum Go version: 1.19`

-Navigate to `https://go.dev/dl/` install the one you need compabitle with your OS.
+Navigate to `https://go.dev/dl/` install the one you need compabitle with your OS.<br>
 ``If you are on Windows you do not need to follow the instructions bellow.``

 ```